AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 **GPT (2018)**

 The first GPT model set a new standard in natural language understanding and generation.
-It was pre-trained via unsupervised learning on a large volume of text using a unidirectional (left-to-right) Transformer architecture and contains 117 million parameters
+It was pre-trained via unsupervised learning on a large volume of text using a unidirectional (left-to-right) Transformer architecture and contains 117 million parameters.

 **GPT-2 (2019)**